SoftwareHeritage/swh-fuse/docs/design.md

 ```

-All caches are persistent (i.e., they survive the restart of the SWH FUSE
+All caches are persistent (i.e., they survive the restart of the SwhFS process)
-process) and global (i.e., they are shared by concurrent SWH FUSE processes).
+and global (i.e., they are shared by concurrent SwhFS processes).

 We assume that no cache *invalidation* is necessary, due to intrinsic properties
 of the Software Heritage archive, such as integrity verification and append-only